ostadabbas/Infant-Respiration-Estimation/README.md

+**10/12/25 Note:** Please see our updated [WACV'26 paper](https://arxiv.org/abs/2512.06888) and [repository](https://github.com/michaelwwan/air-400), which introduce new models and an expanded AIR-400 dataset, and hopefully resolves some of the reproducibility issues that users were having with this repository.
+Thanks to everyone who worked with this repo and helped us identify those issues.

 **9/16/24 Note:** We are working on fixing issues in this repository, caused by changes in the underlying [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
 We do not have an estimated time for the fix at the moment, but those interested in infant respiration may be able to use the rPPG-Toolbox repository directly, together with our dataset.
 Thanks for your interest in our work, and apologies for the inconvenience.

 # Automatic Infant Respiration Estimation from Video